-DEXA scans are used to measure the density of bones in both men and women.
-It uses X-rays to show how dense bones are in the body.
-There are two kinds of machines used when testing patients.
-The larger machines called central DEXA devices that measures bones located in the center of the body, or hips and the spine.
-Other machines called peripheral DEXA devices are smaller portable machines used to measure bone density in the wrist, heels, and fingers.
+What is a DEXA scan?
+A DEXA scan uses x-rays to measure bone density.
+There are two types of DEXA machines: the central DEXA devices is a larger machine that measures bones located in the center of the body, hips and the spine.
+Peripheral DEXA devices are smaller portable machines used to measure bone density in the wrist, heels, and fingers.

 What Happens During the Test?

 When the spine is tested the legs are supported by a box on the table that flattens the pelvis and lowers the spine.
-To check the hips the doctor often put the patients foot in a metal brace that rotate the hip inward.
+To check the hips the doctor often put the patient's foot in a metal brace that rotates the hip inward.
 The best way to take the test is to lie as still as possible.

-When it is completed you can go home.
 The scanner produces two x-rays one low and the other high.
-It is scored using a T score that compare your bones to a healthy 30 year old woman.
-T scores of 1.0 or higher are normal, scores of 1.5 to 2.5 are considered low, and 2.5 or higher means the person has osteoporosis.
-A Z score is used to compare your score to a person in your age group and gender.
+It is scored using a T-score that compares your bones to a healthy 30-year-old woman.
+T-scores of 1.0 or higher are normal, scores of 1.5 to 2.5 are considered low, and 2.5 or higher means the person has osteoporosis.
+A Z-score is used to compare your score to a person in your age group and gender.

-This test is often preformed on women after menopause.
-Those with a history of bone loss in the family should get the test.
-Others that should take the test are women after menopause, men and women with arthritis, and those take certain medications.
-A person with a history of fractures, diabetes, thyroid condition, and back pain might be a good candidate for this test.
+This test is normally conducted on women after menopause, individuals with arthritis and those who take medications that may cause bone loss.
+A person with a history of fractures, diabetes, a thyroid condition, and back pain may also be a good candidate for this test.

-Lifestyle factors that add to thinning bones are drinking too much, smoking, lack of exercise, and diets low in calcium, phosphorus, and Vitamin D. After the test your physician may prescribe medication or recommend that you take a calcium and Vitamin D supplement.
-They may suggest more exercise and changes in the diet
+Avoid lifestyle choices that add to thinning bones are such as: drinking too much, smoking, lack of exercise, and diets low in calcium, phosphorus, and Vitamin D. After the test your physician may prescribe medication or recommend that you take a calcium and Vitamin D supplement.